-The Boise State University 2019 Annual Security and Fire Safety Report is provided to students, faculty, staff, and the public as part of Boise State University's commitment to safety and security on campus, and in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
+The Boise State University 2020 Annual Security and Fire Safety Report is provided to students, faculty, staff, and the public as part of Boise State University's commitment to safety and security on campus, and in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
 This report is prepared by the Boise State Department of Public Safety in cooperation with various Boise State departments, which provide annual updated information on their educational efforts and programs to keep the University safe and comply with the law.
 Statistics for crimes, arrests, and disciplinary referrals are collected from reports to the Department of Public Safety, Boise Police Department (BPD), Human Resource Services, the Office of the Dean of Students, the Office of Institutional Compliance and Ethics, Athletics, other local law enforcement agencies, and campus community members designated as "Campus Security Authorities" (CSAs).
-This report is the Annual Security Report for the Boise State main campus and also for Boise State College, North Idaho College, College of Southern Idaho, Mountain Home Air Force Base and Gowen Field.
+This report is the Annual Security Report for the Boise State main campus and also for Boise State's separate campuses, including Boise State's presence at the College of Western Idaho, Lewis-Clark State College, North Idaho College, College of Southern Idaho, Mountain Home Air Force Base and Gowen Field.
 Crime statistics for the separate campuses are collected from local law enforcement agencies, as well Boise State CSAs.
 This report is the Annual Fire Safety Report only for the Boise State main campus because Boise State does not own or control housing space at any of its separate campuses.

 The information contained in this report is intended to provide education about the policies, procedures, and programs that exist to assist you in protecting your safety and wellbeing.
-It is also intended to inform the campus community, and prospective members of the campus community, about reports of crimes that occurred on or near certain properties Boise State owns or controls.
+It is also intended to inform the campus community and prospective members of the campus community about reports of crimes that occurred on or near certain properties Boise State owns or controls.